Gerard Seghers: Life

 In Antwerp Seghers was successful as a painter and art dealer and was able to afford a house on the fashionable Meir.
 He was patronized by many monastic orders, including the Jesuits, who commissioned altarpieces from him.
 He was employed by the city authorities of both Antwerp and Ghent as one of the many artists working on the festive decorations for the Joyous Entry of Cardinal-Infante Ferdinand, the new governor of the Spanish Netherlands, in 1635.
-Seghers' contribution to the Ghent decorations was based on a design by Rubens and was later engraved by Jacob Neefs with the title Belgica implores Charles V to let Ferdinand rule the country and published by Jan van Meurs in Antwerp in a publication on the Joyous Entry into Ghent.
+Seghers's contribution to the Ghent decorations was based on a design by Rubens and was later engraved by Jacob Neefs with the title Belgica implores Charles V to let Ferdinand rule the country and published by Jan van Meurs in Antwerp in a publication on the Joyous Entry into Ghent.
 Seghers was appointed court painter to the Cardinal-Infante on 25 June 1637.
 It is possible that in the 1640s he spent some time in Amsterdam.
-Seghers' work found an eager market abroad, in particular in Spain, thanks to the strong political links between Spain and Flanders as well as Seghers' personal connections with important Spanish personalities such as Cardinal Cisneros.
+Seghers's work found an eager market abroad, in particular in Spain, thanks to the strong political links between Spain and Flanders as well as Seghers's personal connections with important Spanish personalities such as Cardinal Cisneros.